 - ‘Charlotte Bateson’: This miniature ball dahlia has rich pink petals, perfectly arranged in concentric circles

-- ‘Downham Royal’ dahlias bloom in unusual deep-pink and purple mix that makes the small flowers look almost iridescent.
+- ‘Downham Royal’ dahlias bloom in an unusual deep-pink and purple mix that makes the small flowers look almost iridescent.

 - ‘Ruskin Tangerine’ brings the brightest orange, 2.5-inch flowers to the middle of the flower bed.